The story of Natalie’s begins in an orange grove with a mother pulling her daughter in a red wagon.

 The company acquires the Just Pik’t brand and begins its line of flash-frozen products which allows the company to sell internationally in five countries.

-Natalie’s produces over ten different juices and starts the process of gourmet pasteurization to comply with FDA regulations.
+Natalie’s produces seven different juices and starts the process of gourmet pasteurization to comply with FDA regulations.

 The Today Show, one of the leading nationally televised morning shows, votes Natalie’s orange juice as the “#1 Best Orange Juice” in the country.